neurobooth/neurobooth-os/docs/booth_venv_rebuild.md

 (`…\AppData\Roaming\uv\python\cpython-3.8-…\python.exe`) with **no `anaconda3\python.exe`
 anywhere** in the list.
 Do **not** expect a single process — the parent→child launcher/base pair is normal (see "How to confirm a machine is affected"); the criterion is the child's image, not the process count.

-Then watch the unclean-exit rate (`extras\perf\_investigate_silent_exit.py --audit`, needs the Wang DB / VPN); if it falls toward the STM box's, the environment was the root cause.
+Then watch the unclean-exit rate (`extras\perf\_investigate_silent_exit.py --audit`, needs the Wang DB / VPN).
+Compare ACQ against the **GUI (`control`) box**, not STM: STM logs two restart markers per launch, so `audit_shutdowns` deliberately excludes it and any rate you compute for it reads 95–100% UNCLEAN regardless of health.
+If the ACQ rate falls toward the GUI's, the environment was the root cause.

+Pre-rebuild reference (Wang, Apr–Jul 2026, captured on #818): ACQ_0 ran **39–57% unclean**
+in June–July at ~20–25 restarts/week, against a GUI control of **0–12%**.
+At n ≈ 22
+restarts/week a real fix should show ~2 unclean per week instead of ~10 — readable after one week, comfortable after two.

+Two limits to keep in mind. `--audit` counts unclean *exits*, not aborts: it also catches external kills, hang-and-forcequit, power loss, and logging blackouts, so a drop supports the environment theory without proving the SIGABRT class is gone — confirm that with `Fatal Python error: Aborted` disappearing from `neurobooth_crash.log`.
+And the audit targets `Starting ACQ (index=0)` only, so ACQ_1 is not covered.

 ### Rollback